desousamario85/MyOfficeSpace/README.md

 - ``` git commit -m "{My commit message}" ```
 - ``` git push```

+- Set Debug to False in Setting.py file in project folder
 - Logged in to Heroku
 - Created a new app
 - Provided a name of the App and selected a Region of Europe
 - Selected the Settings Tab
 - Under Build Packs I added Python and NodeJS in that order
 - Added my 2 config Vars, listed below
+  + Cloudinary_URL: set to my cloudinary://[Link]
   + PORT, VALUE: 8000
   + DATABASE_URL: URL TO DB
-  + RECAPTCHA PRIVATE AND PUBLIC KEY ( Integration not completed.)
+  + RECAPTCHA PRIVATE AND PUBLIC KEY ( Not implemented.)
+  + Sercet _key: [My Secret Key]
 - Selected the Deploy Tab
 - As my GitHub was already linked, I search for my repository for my project
 - Once linked I clicked on Deploy Branch under the Manual Deployment section